 You can check out all Kinsta packages here.

-One important difference between the two hosts is that WPEngine limits your site’s growth.
-Their $99 plan only offers 100K visits/month, and based on how they calculate a “visit”, you will likely go over that quota.
+WPEngine $115 plan offers 100K visits/month, and based on how they calculate a “visit”, you will likely go over that quota.
 When you do, you will have to pay a significant “overage” fee.

-On the other hand, Kinsta hosting offers unlimited visits and page views.
-At the same time, Kinsta has a limit on bandwidth usage; but this number is high enough that you don’t need to worry about it.
+Similarly, Kinsta offers 100k visits in their $100/month plan.
 However, I still recommend you use CloudFlare (free to get started) when using either WPEngine or Kinsta hosting.

 Another notable difference between WPEngine and Kinsta is free migration.

 Depending upon your plan, with Kinsta, you get a limited number of free migrations and then have to pay $100 for each additional migration.
+The migration will be done by Kinsta team and usually they finish it within 24-48 hours after you created a ticket for migration.
 The process of requesting a migration on Kinsta is smooth and professional.

 WPEngine doesn’t offer free migrations and charges $99 for every site migration.
 They do offer a DIY tool that you can use if you know how to do technical things; otherwise, you will need to pay them to migrate your site.